Exiled (2006 film): Plot

-Later that night the friends find Boss Keung in a restaurant; however, Boss Fay, wanting to take over the other boss's territory, interrupts the meeting.
+Later that night, the friends find Boss Keung in a restaurant.
+However, Boss Fay, wanting to take over the other boss's territory, interrupts the meeting.
 Boss Fay recognising Blaze sitting in the restaurant, openly chastises and humiliates him for not killing Wo, culminating in Fay shooting Blaze.
-However unbeknownst to Fay, Blaze is wearing a bulletproof vest and survives.
+However, unbeknownst to Fay, Blaze is wearing a bulletproof vest and survives.
 Wo, seeing this, opens fire before Fay can finish Blaze off.
 A gunfight erupts in the restaurant with Fay being shot in the leg and Keung in the arm.
-The two bosses come to an agreement to share territory and profits, further agreeing to kill the gang of friends.
-Having narrowly escaped the restaurant shootout the friends decide to take a severely shot Wo to an underground clinic for medical assistance.
-After negotiating a price, the doctor operates removing the bullets from Wo.
-However, as he is sewing up Wo's wound, there is a loud banging at the door.
-Having heard this the remainder of the waiting friends hide in the doctor's flat.
+The two bosses come to an agreement to share territory and profits, and to kill the gang of friends.

+Having narrowly escaped the restaurant shootout, the friends decide to take a severely wounded Wo to an underground clinic for medical assistance.
+After negotiating a price, the doctor operates and removes the bullets from Wo.
+However, as he is sewing up Wo's wound, there is a loud banging at the door, leading the waiting friends to hide in the doctor's flat.
 The door is answered and both Fay and Keung burst in seeking help for their injuries sustained in the restaurant shootout.
 Fay pushes a still unconscious Wo out of the way and orders the doctor to tend to his wound first.
 Meanwhile, Keung takes a look around the flat and comes across a hiding Fat.
-Realizing that they have been found, the gang begin to dispatch the bosses' henchmen.
+Realizing that they have been found, the gang begin to dispatch the henchmen.
 Meanwhile, Wo wakes up and slowly gets to his feet to escape before collapsing.
-The rest of the friends not knowing where Wo has got to, make an exit down the back of the apartment.
-However whilst escaping across the back courtyard, Boss Fay throws Wo from a high window and pins down Wo's friends preventing any rescue attempt.
-The gang desperately try to retrieve their critically injured but still alive friend but Fay still shoots at them and even manages to shoot Wo.
+The rest of the friends not knowing where Wo ended up, make an exit down the back of the apartment.
+However, whilst escaping across the back courtyard, Boss Fay throws Wo from a high window and pins down Wo's friends preventing any rescue attempt.
+The gang desperately try to retrieve their critically injured friend, but Fay still fires at them and even manages to shoot Wo.
 Quick thinking Fat seeing that his friend has come to rest on some tarpaulin pulls Wo to safety and the gang escape.
-Now in the car Wo knowing he is near death, asks to be taken back to his wife and son.
+Now in the car, Wo, knowing he is near death, asks to be taken back to his wife and son.
 Wo dies shortly after.